dotnet/runtime/docs/workflow/building/coreclr/linux-instructions.md

 * `mcr.microsoft.com/dotnet-buildtools/prereqs:centos-7-20210714125435-9b5bbc2`: Docker image name.
 * `./build.sh`: Command to be run in the container: run the root build command.
 * `-subset clr`: Build the clr subset (excluding libraries and installers).
-* `-clang9`: Argument to use Clang-9 for the build (the only compiler in this specific build image).

 To do cross-building for ARM32 or ARM64 using Docker, you need to use either specific images designated for this purpose, or configure your own.
 Detailed information on this can be found in the [cross-building doc](/docs/workflow/building/coreclr/cross-building.md#cross-building-using-docker).